 ./cbq --engine=localhost:8093 -u Administrator -p password --script="create index myidx1 on testBucket.myscope.mycollection(field1,field2);"

-In order to use named scopes and collections, your application code (including N1QL queries) will need to be migrated.
+In order to use named Scopes and Collections, your application code (including N1QL queries) needs to be migrated.

 If you were using type fields or key prefixes previously (as in the splitting scenario), you will not need them anymore.

 In your SDK code, you have to connect to a cluster, open a Bucket and obtain a reference to a Collection object to store and retrieve documents.
 Prior to Collections, all key-value operations were performed directly on the Bucket.